 A hysterectomy is the partial or total surgical removal of the uterus (and sometimes the cervix).
 Using chemical hair relaxer products has been linked to uterine cancer and uterine fibroids.
 A hysterectomy is a standard uterine cancer treatment, often combined with chemotherapy and other treatments.
 The hysterectomy stops the cancer cells from spreading to other organs in the body.

 A hysterectomy is also a treatment option for very severe cases of uterine fibroids.
-Typically, uterine fibroids can be surgically removed without removal of the uterus.
-In some cases, however, a hysterectomy may be recommended as the best long-term treatment option when the fibroids keep coming back.
+Typically, uterine fibroids can be surgically removed without removing the uterus.
+In some cases, however, a hysterectomy may be recommended as the best long-term treatment option when fibroids return.

 What Is the Expected Settlement Payout for a Hair Relaxer Lawsuit Involving a Hysterectomy?

 We estimate that a successful case involving a hysterectomy related to uterine cancer will have a settlement value of $300,000 to $1,750,000.
-A uterine fibroid case involving a hysterectomy will have a settlement value range of $300,000 to $500,000.
-The expected jury payout – as opposed to a settlement for any of these cases is likely to be in the millions.
+A uterine fibroid case involving a hysterectomy may have a settlement value range of $200,000 to $500,000.
+The expected jury payout – as opposed to a settlement for any of these cases- will likely be in the millions.

 We put some thought into projecting these settlement payouts.
 But you need to understand future compensation predictions should be taken with a grain of salt.
 Mass tort outcomes are so hard to predict.
 Many lawyers invested millions in a Zantac cancer class action in federal court that will likely amount to nothing.
 Conversely, there has been litigation like Roundup where few lawyers initially believed in the case and they will likely settle for over $15 billion when all is said and done.

-Below are summaries of reported settlements and jury verdicts from prior tort cases in which the plaintiff’s primary injury was a hysterectomy.
+One way our lawyers estimate settlement payouts for lawsuits is to look at prior settlement amounts and jury payouts with similar injuries.
+Below are summaries of reported settlements and jury verdicts from prior tort cases where the plaintiff’s primary injury was a hysterectomy.

 - Brown v Simmons (New York 2022) $1,330,000: The plaintiff claimed that her OB/GYN negligently failed to treat her uterine fibroids condition by recommending myomectomy surgery early on.
 As a result, the plaintiff claimed she had to undergo an unnecessary hysterectomy at age 32.